Health Focus

 Sleep is not downtime.
 It is the most anabolic, restorative, neurologically critical period in your entire 24-hour cycle.
 The reason elite athletes and high-performing executives are fanatical about sleep optimization is not because they are obsessive about wellness.
 It's because they understand that sleep is the master variable that determines how well every other health intervention actually works.

-Most of us treat sleep as an inconvenience—something we do when we’re dead tired, after we’ve done “everything else.”
-In 2026, this approach is not just inefficient.
+Most of us treat sleep as an inconvenience—something we do when we're dead tired, after we've done "everything else."
+But if you recognize the signs and symptoms of poor sleep hygiene—like daytime fatigue, brain fog, or waking up exhausted—this approach is not just inefficient.
 It is biologically catastrophic.
-Rethinking your entire relationship with sleep may be the highest-leverage health decision you make this year.
+Rethinking your relationship with rest, and learning how to fix a messed up sleep schedule, may be the highest-leverage health decision you make this year.

 What Is Actually Happening When You Sleep?